MOmar990/MOmar990/README.md

 ---

-## 💀 Omar's Digital Tomb

-🧑‍💻 **Penetration Tester | Red Teamer | Cybersecurity Engineer 🇪🇬**
+## Omar Taher | Cybersecurity Engineer

-I’m Omar, a cybersecurity professional who thrives on **hunting**, **building**, and **breaking**.
-From crafting covert data exfiltration tools to dissecting operating systems, I push the boundaries of offensive and defensive security.

-🔒 By day, I’m a SOC Tier 1 Analyst neutralizing threats.
-By night, I’m a Red Teamer designing attack flows, scripting exploits, and challenging the status quo.
+### I am a SOC Tier 1 Analyst with a focus on offensive security, specializing in penetration testing and tool development.
+Based in Egypt, I leverage my experience in incident response to enhance my skills in identifying vulnerabilities and building secure systems.

 ---

-### 🧬 About Me
+### About Me

-- **Role**: SOC Tier 1 Analyst with a Red Team soul
+- Role: SOC Tier 1 Analyst with a focus on offensive security
-- **Focus**: Offensive security (exploits, recon, weaponization)
-- **Skills**: Blue team defense, incident response, tool development
-- **Location**: Egypt, operating in code and packet flows
+- Expertise: Penetration testing, tool development, and incident response
+- Location: Egypt

 ---